Our latest update: 19 April 2021

 To help with this, our guide below shows when our major stations tend to get busy on weekdays, and the crowding levels on trains at the busiest times.

-We’ve based our guide on the most recent data, and we will continue to update it regularly.
-Being based on recent data, this guide doesn’t take account of events like hot weather which may mean that more people travel than usual.
+We’ve based our guide on the most recent data, including information from the previous week, and we will continue to update it regularly.
+Being based on recent data, this guide doesn’t take account of events like the weather which may impact how many people are travelling.

 Find out about: